 With a simple style, comes a focus on refined butter croissant smooth animation.

 Is it wrong to drink from a cup that has character?
-Early in the exploration we had to find the right balance of character and personality in our inanimate cups.
-They guide us through the rewards program, and personify us as we side step the line, or blow out the candle on our birthday latte.
+Early in the exploration, we had to find the right balance of character and personality in our inanimate cups.
+They guide us through the rewards program and personify us as we sidestep the line, or blow out the candle on our birthday latte.
 Although the first inclination is to squash, stretch, and bend them like Beckham at Santa Monica Yoga Class, turns out the reality of that is a little too far.
-We had to maintain an integrity to the iconic Starbucks cup.
-Instead we relied on simple rotations that could be made by a cup, using the bold green circle as our character’s eye line.
+We had to maintain integrity to the iconic Starbucks cup.
+Instead, we relied on simple rotations that could be made by a cup, using the bold green circle as our character’s eye line.